BorisNaum/CrossChain-Bridge/README.md

     For security reason, we suggest:
     1. change the mongodb `port` ( defaults to `27017`)
     2. enable `auth`
-    3. create user with passord to access the database
+    3. create user with password to access the database

 2. create MPC group

-    For example, we take creating `2/3 theshold` jonitly managed MPC group as an example.
+    For example, we take creating `2/3 threshold` jonitly managed MPC group as an example.

     we have 3 users in the MPC group, each user is running a `gdcrm` node to perform MPC functions.